New rules as of August 27th:

-- Open houses are allowed with certain restrictions
+- Virtual open houses and showings are allowed

 - Short term rentals are still prohibited (30 days or less)

 - Business offices can reopen, following physical distancing measures

 These rules are in accordance with the Honolulu Board of Realtors and are currently in place until September 9th.

 We are in unprecedented times.
 First and foremost, I hope that you and your family are doing well and staying safe.
 We understand that it can feel like a confusing and uncertain time for the real estate market, and we want to assure you that during our 71 years of combined experience we have seen the market’s ups and downs and we try to adapt for every situation.
 We are continuing to work for our clients at the highest level and support your real estate needs.
 With the stay-at-home order, we want to let you know that we are legally considered an essential business allowed to operate with a signed legal agreement.
 We can show listings and do showings for buyers, with a signed buyers’ agreement.